Not-Cyrus/GoGuardian/README.md

 # Note to self-hosters

 If you're going to self host it, Please give me the proper credits with it.
-Unlike a certain renamed varaint, which I will not name self-hosted by people who classify themselves as a "tro", Thank you for using GoGuardian.
+Unlike a certain renamed variant, which I will not name self-hosted by people who classify themselves as a "tro", Thank you for using GoGuardian.

 # Invite Link